Best Cribs 2018 | Best Selling & Top Rated Baby Crib Reviews

 When your baby stands more than a few inches taller than the sidebars with the mattress at its lowest position.
 Also, if your child is climbing out of the crib.

 Place your baby on his back or side for sleeping.
-Use one piece sleepers rather than
+Use one-piece sleepers rather than blankets.
+Your baby could slip under the blankets and possibly suffocate.

 Yes, a mesh is safe as long as the mesh is less than ¼ inch size, smaller than a tiny button on baby’s clothes.
-This should be loose threads, tears or rips.
-If staples are used to attach the mesh they should not be exposed and it should be securely attached to the top rail and the floor plate.
+There should be no loose threads, tears or rips.
+If staples are used to attach the mesh, they should not be exposed and the mesh should be securely attached to the top rail and the floor plate.

 Make sure all connections are secure and that there are no broken or missing parts.
 Check the teething rail for splits or cracks.